 Creating the RSS buffer zone

-But than again, it might be futile, as even my soon to be dead Google Reader is running with 30–50 items per day.
+But then again, it might be futile, as even my soon to be dead Google Reader is running with 30–50 items per day.
 Will fetch only 2–3 most important blogs into my Pocket.

-I assume that this will help me adjust to the newfound situation ongoing with the RSS crisis, that me and my fellow geeky brothers are going through.
+I assume that this will help me adjust to the newfound situation ongoing with the RSS crisis, that I and my fellow geeky brothers are going through.

 I am creating this as a buffer, in case I don’t find good Reader alternative after the July 1st.